mohakkataria/messagebird_integration/README.md

 * Log sent messages somewhere to have some accountability.
 * Log API errors in a better way.
 * Increase Test Coverage.
+* Remove config from code itself.
+Configurations should ideally be kep separate, as this was a small assignment, hence including the config json with repository itself.